Key takeaways

 Get a head start on saving for college by opening a 529 Education Savings Plan for your child and setting up regular deposits.
 If you’re considering private school, a 529 plan can also be used for K-12 private school tuition.

-In addition to a 529 plan, you can establish a Coverdell education saving account, a Uniform Gifts to Minor Account or even a Roth IRA for educational purposes.
+In addition to a 529 plan, you can establish a Coverdell education saving account, a Uniform Gifts to Minor Account (UGMA) or even a Roth IRA for educational purposes.
 Consulting with an experienced financial professional can help you decide which savings vehicles are right for you.

 By taking care of family financial planning as soon as you can after a child joins your family, you can focus on enjoying and bonding with your child.
 The four steps above can help you establish a more secure financial future for you and your family.